tonethar/IGME-430-Spring-2021/core-skills/9-continuous-integration.md

 <hr>

-- Then find your GitHub repository and click the "Set Up Project" button
+- Then locate your GitHub repository in the **Repo** list and click the "Set Up Project" button

 <hr>